KHU-VLL/KHU_Vision_and_Learning_Reading_Group/README.md

 Moreover, send the presentation slides or a link on  **Tuesday**.

-This Winter Break we will have two presenters each week.
+This Spring we will have one presenter each week.
 Presentation duration is up to the presenter (as long as it does not go over an hour:hourglass:).

 | Date       | Presenters     |  Topic     |
 |-------------|--------|--------|